Ninetalesgh/dndcampaign/vault/dm/session_notes/session_03.md

 - Dain and the Guard (Wants to gentrify the Stockpile to stabilize their finances against the merchants' influence)
 - Thieves' Guild (Wants independent trade flow from Dain, independence from the merchants)

+Dalereckoning (DR) and Cormyr Reckoning (CR = DR-25) both used in the past, New Arvandal is using primarily DR historically because of the closeness to the elves of Cormanthyr.